Eviction-Data-Research/nsf-prototype/README.md

 This project, in its current state, serves as a proof of concept to investigate how city planners could potentially identify wrongful evictions at CARES Act properties in the metro Atlanta area.

+## Project Management

+Navigate to the project board by clicking on the projects tab at the top of this page.
+You can also follow [this](https://github.com/orgs/Eviction-Data-Research/projects/1) link.

 ## Architecture

 ### Frontend